Luxed/nvim-config/notes.md

 ### nvim-treesitter

-- Highlighting doesn't look all that good on all themes out of the box
 - `nvim-ts-rainbow` performs extremely poorly and makes Neovim feel like Visual Studio
 - Folds do not get updated until I reload the file with `:e`